What is the trade in value of a car?

 - Look around for the best deal.
 Consider visiting a few different car dealerships so you can compare what they may be willing to offer.

 Considering purchasing a car with a loan?
-The table below displays a snapshot of fixed rate car loans available on Canstar’s database – where the loan is secured by the car/vehicle – with links to providers’ websites.
-This table is sorted by Star Ratings (highest to lowest), then by provider name (alphabetically).
-The options displayed are based on a loan amount of $20,000 with a 5 year term in NSW.
+The table below displays a snapshot of fixed rate car loans available on Canstar’s database with links to providers’ websites.
+This table is sorted by advertised rate (lowest to highest), then by provider name (alphabetical).
+The options displayed are based on a loan amount of $20,000 with a 5 year term for a new car in NSW.
 Before committing to a car loan, check upfront with the provider and read the PDS to confirm whether it meets your needs.
 Read the Comparison Rate Warning.